seasamgo/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-A 5th year Ph.D. candidate in Biostatistics at Harvard University focusing on methods for missing data.
-My advisor is Dr. Guo-Cheng Yuan.
-I'm involved in a number of projects concerning open-source development, reproducible research and diversity in STEM.
+Ph.D.
+Candidate in Biostatistics at Harvard University focusing on methods for missing data under the supervision of Dr. Guo-Cheng Yuan.
+Advocate for open source software development, reproducible research and diversity in STEM.

 ### interests
 - tumor evolution and heterogeneity